baycom/tfrec/README.md

   -   mysql> create user 'smarthome'@'localhost' identified by 'some password';
   -   mysql> grant all privileges on smarthome.* to 'smarthome'@'localhost';

-- Create table with 'mysql -u smarthome -p -A smarthome < sensors.sql'
+- Create table with 'mysql -u smarthome -p -A smarthome &lt; sensors.sql'

 - Copy pushvals.cgi, sensors.cgi and sensors.html to a web accessible
   directory with CGI execution.
 Fix MySQL password in both CGIs.